EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the bare soil evaporation using relative drying rate of soil
+Bare soil evaporation using the relative drying rate of soil following Snyder (2000).

 **Parameters**
 - **Fields**